Hazards from work activities

 - Any work equipment must be suitable for the job and safe, as required by the Provision and Use of Work Equipment Regulations 1998.

-- If staff habitually use computers or other kinds of display screen equipment, the Health and Safety (Display Screen Equipment) Regulations 1992 apply.
+- If staff habitually use computers or other kinds of display screen equipment, the Health and Safety (Display Screen Equipment) Regulations 1992 (as amended) apply.

 - If staff lift and carry objects, the Manual Handling Operations Regulations 1992 (as amended) apply.